panteleimon-a/PIS-GR-Scrapper/README.md

 ### 3. Output
 - On success, HTML files named `application_view_YYYYMMDD_HHMMSS.html` will be saved.
+- All detected assets (PDFs, images) are saved in the `application_assets/` directory.
 - If login fails, `login_failed_response.html` will be saved for debugging.
+- Errors during asset download are logged to the console.

 ## GitHub Actions
 - The workflow in `.github/workflows/python-app.yml` allows scheduled or manual runs.